-The Annual Meeting of Stockholders of ON Semiconductor Corporation will be held at our principal offices located at 5005 East McDowell Road, Phoenix, Arizona 85008 on Wednesday, May 15, 2013 at 2:00 p.m., local time, for the following purposes:
+The Annual Meeting of Stockholders of ON Semiconductor Corporation will be held at our principal offices located at 5005 East McDowell Road, Phoenix, Arizona 85008 on Wednesday, May 21, 2014 at 2:00 p.m., local time, for the following purposes:

-- 1. To elect three Class II Directors, each for a three-year term expiring at the Annual Meeting of Stockholders to be held in 2016 or until his or her successor has been duly elected and qualified, or until the earlier of his or her death, resignation or removal; - 2.
+- 1. To elect two Class III Directors, each for a three-year term expiring at the Annual Meeting of Stockholders to be held in 2017 or until his or her successor has been duly elected and qualified, or until the earlier of his or her death, resignation or removal; - 2.
 To vote on an advisory resolution to approve executive compensation; - 3.
 To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the current year; - 4.
-To approve an amendment to the 2000 Employee Stock Purchase Plan to increase the cumulative total number of shares of common stock issuable thereunder from 15,000,000 to 18,000,000; and - 5.
+To approve an amendment to the Amended and Restated Certificate of Incorporation to declassify the Board of Directors; - 5.
+To approve an amendment to the Amended and Restated Certificate of Incorporation to remove the prohibition against action by written consent of the stockholders; and - 6.
 To transact such other business as may properly come before the meeting and any adjournment or postponement of the meeting.

-The Board of Directors has fixed the close of business on March 28, 2013, as the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on March 28, 2014, as the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
 For ten days prior to the Annual Meeting, a list of stockholders entitled to vote at the Annual Meeting will be available for inspection in the offices of ON Semiconductor Corporation, Law Department, 5005 E. McDowell Road, Phoenix, Arizona 85008 between the hours of 8:30 a.m. and 5:00 p.m., local time, each weekday.
 Such list will also be available at the Annual Meeting.
 Directions for attending the Annual Meeting may be found on our website at www.onsemi.com.